 132 Willis St, Te Aro, Wellington

-Opens 7am weekdays, 8am weekends; closes 4pm weekdays, 3pm weekends
+Opens 7am weekdays, 8am weekends; closes 3.30pm weekdays, 3pm weekends

-As per my previous visit I had real problems trying to read the large format Saturday paper on the small table, but the smaller mid-week paper would be more manageable.
+As per my previous visits I had real problems trying to read the large format Saturday paper on the small table, but the smaller mid-week paper would be more manageable.

-Reviewed August 2019
+Reviewed June 2021 (plus August 2019 and July 2020).

 Menus, ingredients and opening hours may change.
 Check with eatery before you visit.